 Creating an aesthetically-pleasing website design that gives users a clear path to conversion is relatively easy (see the Skype homepage for a great example of simple conversion-friendly design).

 A good web designer ought to practise "aesthetic conversion" to create visually stunning websites that mix your conversion goals with strong design.
 They should design with a clear user path in mind, create appealing visuals that actually help you to meet your conversion goals and will religiously test every aspect of the design, from headlines to buttons.

-Not every web designer is a master at aesthetic conversion.
-When it's a matter of keeping your business healthy, you should not settle for less.
+Not every ecommerce web designer is a master at aesthetic conversion.
+But when it's a matter of keeping your business healthy, you should not settle for less.